SilverHalf/temple-of-febe/unit/phase2/seq5.md

 1. The <img class="inline scourge"> [Scourge] uses their <img class="inline sand-swell"> [Sand Swell] south to the add as soon as the <img class="inline empowered_add"> [Rage] indicator appears.
 2. Everyone stays stacked up behind the add and cleaves it down while targeting the boss.
 3. [Regret]'s green will spawn while everyone is still stacked.
 4. You should be phasing shortly after the green.
-Otherwise, you will have to play a final [Despair]
+Otherwise, you will have to play a final [Despair].

 <details>
   <summary><img class="inline scourge"> Scourge POV</summary>